West Ham United F.C. supporters: Traditions

 West Ham's ground is currently in Stratford, East London.
 Previously they played at the Boleyn Ground, near the junction of Green Street and the Barking Road in Newham.
-At the junction is the Boleyn public house, traditionally used by West Ham fans on match days.
+At the junction is the Boleyn Tavern, a public house traditionally used by West Ham fans on match days.
 Visiting fans have been made unwelcome and violence has occurred in this area.
 Due to its proximity to the ground and its use by West Ham fans, the pub has often been boarded-up before and after games with clubs who have a rivalry with West Ham.

-West Ham fans also used the Greengate, Wine Bar and Village pubs on Barking Road and the Duke of Edinburgh pub at the junction of Green Street and Plashet Grove.

 Fanzines

 Starting in the late 1980s there have been many fanzines aimed at West Ham fans.
 These have included The Cockney Pride, The EastEnd Connection, The Loyal Supporter, UTD United, The Boleyn Scorcher, Never Mind the Boleyn, Forever Blowing Bubbles, Ultimate Truth, We Ate All the Pies, Fortunes Always Hiding, The Ultimate Dream, On a Mission From God, The Water in Majorca, On the Terraces and Over Land and Sea.